TimMikeladze/typescript-react-package-starter/README.md

 ♾️ **[react-infinite-observer](https://github.com/Tasin5541/react-infinite-observer)** - A simple hook to implement infinite scroll in react component, with full control over the behavior.
 Implemented with IntersectionObserver.

+</> **[react-simple-devicons](https://github.com/shawilly/react-simple-devicons)** - A straightforward React implementation that provides access to SVG dev icons from (devicon.dev)[https://devicon.dev], allowing customization of color, size, and styling.

 🎋 **[GitHub Issue to Branch](https://github.com/TimMikeladze/github-issue-to-branch)** - CLI tool to quickly create well-named branches from GitHub issues.

 📏 **[React DevBar](https://github.com/TimMikeladze/react-devbar/)** - A customizable floating toolbar for React applications.
 Build and integrate your own dev tools with a draggable interface inspired by the Vercel toolbar.
 Perfect for adding debugging panels, theme controls, and other development utilities for your app.